Plant & Animal Species Guide

 Eastern Gamagrass

-Eastern gamagrass commonly attracts birds, butterflies, and deer.
-The grass grows 2 to 3 feet, and at the end of each of its stems, the male and female flowers are produced separately.
+Eastern Gamagrass commonly attracts birds, butterflies, and deer.
+The grass grows two to three feet, and at the end of each of its stems, the male and female flowers are produced separately.
 However, it is hard to differentiate between male and female flowers, as both are orange.
 Photo: Audubon

 Switchgrass